eyadgaran/SimpleML/docs/source/enterprise.rst

 Pricing
 -------

-Enterprise use is customizable and can be tailored to your organization's needs.
+Enterprise use is customizable and can be tailored to every organization's needs.
 Contact the author, `Elisha Yadgaran`_ for details.